FernandoDefez/lifevice/README.md

 # Liifevice :pill:

 This projects has been developed for school.
 It basically allows user to find the nearest pharmacies around.
-It also allows to see what products are available in each pharmacy.
+It also allows to read and add products that are available in each pharmacy.
+You can read information, such as:
+- Description
+- Rout of Administration
+- Recomendations
+- Laboratory

 ## Installation :rocket: